 There are currently three major private mobile carriers - AIS, DTAC and True, all of which vigorously compete.
 In addition, each of CAT and TOT host a number of MVNOs.
-Landline services are provided primarily by TOT, True and TT&T, but VoIP services are providing growing competition.
+Landline services are provided primarily by TOT, True, and TT&T, but VoIP services are a source of growing competition.

 Terrestrial broadcast television has largely transitioned to digital, though some analogue broadcasters remain.
 As for cable and satellite television, there are several operators in the Kingdom, but the primary operator is TrueVisions.
-CTH is another significant operator, but it has been reported that it is facing financial difficulties and will cease operations.
+CTH was another significant operator, but it has ceased operations.